Rifan Nahumarury

-Rifan Nahumarury (born 21 November 1994), is an Indonesian professional footballer who plays as a winger for Persipa Pati.
+Rifan Nahumarury (born 21 November 1994) is an Indonesian professional footballer who plays as a winger.

 Club career

 Martapura

 In 2017, Rifan Nahumarury signed a contract with Liga 2 club Martapura.
 He made 21 league appearances and scored 8 goals for Martapura.

 Mitra Kukar

 In 2018, Rifan signed a year contract with Mitra Kukar to play in Liga 1 in the 2018 season.
 He made his league debut on 24 March 2018 in a match against Arema at the Kanjuruhan Stadium, Malang.